Parkchanjun/Parkchanjun.github.io/index.md

 ## About Me

 <img class="profile-picture" src="chanjunpark.jpg">
-Chanjun Park is a researcher in the field of artificial intelligence, with a focus on Data-centric AI and Machine Translation.
+Chanjun Park is a researcher in the field of Natural Language Processing (NLP), with a focus on Data-centric AI and Machine Translation.
 He is currently working as an AI Research Engineer at <a href="https://www.upstage.ai/">Upstage</a> and is expected to earn his Ph.D in the Department of Computer Science and Engineering at Korea University in August 2023, under the supervision of Professor <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>.
+From 2018 to 2019, he worked at <a href="https://www.systransoft.com/">SYSTRAN</a>  as a Research Engineer.
 Chanjun is the founder and leader of the <a href="http://kunmt.org/">KU-NMT Group</a>, and has received the Naver Ph.D.
 Fellowship in 2021.
 He has published more than 140 papers in the field of natural language processing, and has registered 5 patents and applied for 13 more.
 See CV for more information.

 ## Research Interest
 Data-centric AI, Machine Translation, Language Resource and Evaluation, Real-World-centric AI